jhu-cs-uima-sp22/TeamK-FoodForThought/README.md

 We ran into layout issues with specific resolutions of devices.
 For example, not all the content would fit on a device with smaller dp (Nexus 6 for example) and the elements would be overlapping.
 We found that the Pixel 4 seemed to have the best visual adaptation for our layouts.
 We will get advice for how to proceed with more layout structures for sprint 2 to have it be compatible with more device resolutions.

 Overall, we made all expected deliverables for Sprint 1.

+## Meeting Notes:
+March 11, 2022
+  -Sign- up View:
+    -plus sign in circle --> change to mountain or avatar with plus
+    -do not have to implement forgot password/remember me -Map View:
+    -don't need green dots
+    -take ratings out(?) --> not relevant
+  -Help Vire:
+    -font colors against green not contrasted enough -darker green/accent colors-> material design
+     -larger font
+     -"contribute" instead of "Help Food Pantry"
+   -More Help:
+      -move count to the right
+      -populate hours of operation with real hours
+   -Profile:
+      -name consistent
+      -age->change to birthday
+      -clarify that when you click on profile attributes you can change then
+   -Extra Comments:
+      -hard code imaginary food pantries
+      -good maps API->actual food pantries?
+      -"a little light"
+      -make up your own coordinates
+      -not as much output/everything static
+        -add record of what user signed up for (History) -update count
+        -scrollable list of (or grid view) my donations -map view?
+        -two tabbed view? nav drawer?
+          -map view and contributions and settings
+            -log out button in nav drawer
+            -opportunities for volunteering name
+          -details page doesn't have nav drawer
+        -hours of a particular day of what week -current date of week is indicated->day would be highlighted
+          -or if it started with the current day of the week -grey out days that have passed
+  -First Sprint:
+    -Login (simplified)
+    -opportunities
+      -map view
+      -pop up to pantry needs
+    -nav drawer placeholder
+  -Second Sprint:
+    -saved contributions and settings
+    -items changing

+March 16, 2022
+-Meeting discussing the design, who would revise the wireframe, set up the backlog, and making sure we understood github -decided that only if you click on the icon you see the information

+April 3, 2022
+-Meeting to clarify the donation and detail pages -check boxes for donation - added comment on how to do -add count in donation view

+April 4, 2022
+-Splitting up work for Sprint 1
+-search bar
+-tool bar
+-populating marker on map
+-resource objects under food pantry object
+  -pass food pantry object  with the same ID
+-make action bar
+-fixes github errors

+April 13, 2022
+-Splitting up work for sprint 2
+-making sure hours are dynamic and specific to pantry -submit button-> put into database
+-update resources based on donation
+-past donations and volunteering
+-account settings
+-map search bar
+-get rid of pantry details page
+-drew diagrams for new contributions page

+April 26, 2022
+-Planning presentation and last minute debugging -Introduce- Noah
+-What we focused on in sprint 2
+	-Before and after pics
+	-Updated map search bar- Saketh
+	-Dynamic hours for pantry- Emma
+	-On submit storing the input- Emma
+	-Nav drawer-Sachet
+	-Store users contributions (past donations and volunteering)- Sachet
+	-Opportunities tab (future donations and volunteering)- Sachet -Settings tab- Saketh
+-Android features we did not cover in class
+	-Map View- Noah
+	-Firebase Accounts- Noah
+	-ADD MORE
+-Demo- Sachet
+-Any future development-Emma
+	-Making some further developments
+	-Change password
+-Small changes